andkrau/NuanceResurrection/Readme.txt

 Make rendering window behave like the others when trying to close it (e.g. clicking 'X' and Alt-F4 work now) Fix user breakpoints
 Fix 16/16z pixel format bilinear DMA
+Enable kprintf outputs (see end of bios.cpp for documentation)

 01/10/2023 version 0.6.4:
 Fix command line file parsing, also drag and drop will now work properly